 As wished for, the news agency, in collaboration with its partners, will hold a monthly forum on issues of importance, with “explanations” provided for the audience from concerned parties invited to take part in the forum.

 As accompanying the news agency’s prime mission, the forum will give a particular focus on social and environmental issues both in Thailand and the Mekong region, considered also as a critical nexus to the fundamental challenge, inequity.

 These, the news agency believes, not only help connect the dots, but also forge understanding among the parties concerned, encouraging them to find a common ground and seek solutions together.

-Realising how the media landscape has rapidly evolved in recent years with “digitalization”, the forum would cordially like to invite you to explore the new horizon together, which would both provide new opportunities and address some setbacks, especially in conveying critical massages like public policies on social and environmental aspects.
+Realising how the media landscape has rapidly evolved in recent years with “digitalization”, the forum would cordially like to invite you to explore the new horizon together, which would both provide new opportunities and address some setbacks, especially in conveying critical messages like public policies on social and environmental aspects.